Pro-official/design-world-client/README.md

-# Gym For Pro
+## Design World Pro

-This project was made with React and Firebase [Create React App](https://gym-for-pro.web.app/).
+This project was made with React, node, mongodb and Firebase [Live Site](https://design-world-official.web.app/).

 ### `Description`

-This website is for those people who wants to build their body from the scratch.
-We are happy to provide the best service one can afford.
-Try us and find out more.

-#### What Do we do?

-- We Have Quality Equipement
+Design World is world platoform where everyone can share their creativity.
+It is a global community for artistic minds.
+Anyone can share their all kinds of designs like photoshop, illustrations, vector graphics, UI/UX designs and even an architectural model of a building.

+### Technology Used:

+- ReactJs
+- Firebase
+- NodeJs
+- MongoDB
-- Healthy Nutrition Plan
+- React-Bootstrap
+- React Router Dom

+### Other Installed Packages:

+- React Awesome Loader
-- Shower Service
+- React Icons
-- Quality Instructor
+- React Spinner
-- World Class Decoration
+- Formspree
-- Unique to Your Needs
+- React Typewriter
+- React Rating
+- Animate on scroll